Thomas Mikal Ford

 Thomas Mikal Ford (September 5, 1964 – October 12, 2016) was an American actor and comedian.
-He was best known for his role as Thomas "Tommy" Strawn on the FOX sitcom Martin, which originally aired from 1992 until 1997.
-He also had a recurring role as Mel Parker in the UPN sitcom The Parkers from 1999 until 2001.
-He was also known for his role as Lt.
-Malcolm Barker on New York Undercover, which also aired on FOX for its final season.
+He was best known for his role as Thomas "Tommy" Strawn in the sitcom Martin, which originally aired from 1992 until 1997.
+He also had a recurring role as Mel Parker in the sitcom The Parkers from 1999 until 2001.
+He also was known for his role as Lt.
+Malcolm Barker on New York Undercover.

 Early life and education

 Ford was born in Los Angeles and raised in Long Beach, California.
 His mother worked as a school secretary and his father as a pipe-fitter.
 As a child, Ford wanted to be a preacher.
 When he took drama lessons and started acting in high school plays, he decided to go into acting instead.
-After earning Associate of Arts degree from Long Beach City College in 1985, Ford transferred to the University of Southern California, where he graduated with a Bachelor of Fine Arts degree in acting.
+After earning an Associate of Arts from Long Beach City College in 1985, Ford transferred to the University of Southern California, where he graduated with a Bachelor of Fine Arts in acting.